rhagenson/wgd_disparities/README.md

 + `pancan_pcawg_2020_clinical_data.csv`: Clinical data for PCAWG, publicly available
 + `TCGA_Demographics.csv` and `TCGA_arm_scores.csv`: Clinical and aneuploidy data for TCGA, publicly available

-## Package Management
+## System Requirements
+### Software Dependencies

-This project uses `renv` for package management.
+This project uses `renv` for dependency management.
 It should be sufficient to first install `renv` from within an R console:

 ```r
 install.packages("renv")
 ```

-Then to install all the necessary packages, from an R console in the root of this project:
+Then to install all dependencies, from an R console in the root of this project:

 ```r
 renv::restore()
 ```

-This will install all the necessary packages and place then in a directory under `renv/library/` -- which will be loaded by default in most cases, but can be forced via `source("renv/activate.R")`.
+This will install the specified versions of dependencies as listed in the `renv.lock` file, placing them in a directory under `renv/library/` -- which will often be loaded by default upon opening the RProject, but can be forced via `source("renv/activate.R")` from within an R console.
+The dependency installation process can take up to an hour if compiling all dependencies from source, but typically takes less than 30 minutes.

+### Operating Systems

+This project has been successfully run on Windows, Linux (Ubuntu family), and MacOS (Intel based) distributions.

+### Hardware

+No non-standard hardware is required to run this project.

+## Running the Project

+If you have RStudio installed, you can double-click the `wgd_disparities.Rproj` file to open the project from your file manager.
+Once the project is open in RStudio, open the `wgd_disparities.Rmd` file.
+Just above where the file opens there will be a button labeled `Knit` -- clicking this button will run the code and produce an HTML report called `wgd_disparities.html`.
+Open this report in your preferred web browser to read the report.
+Running the project can take 20-40 minutes on a normal desktop computer.